rm3l/rhdh-chart/index.md

-# Janus IDP Backstage Helm Repository
+# RHDH Backstage Helm Repository

-This branch contains the assets associated to serve the static helm index and chart files
+This branch contains the assets associated to serve the static helm index and chart files for Red Hat Developer Hub (a Backstage application for OpenShift).

 ## Usage